 1. Narrative, classic/descriptive - A paragraph from a book/novel, usually quite descriptive, (perhaps from something pre 1930s but only if you need it to be out of copyright for Spotlight, otherwise don't worry).
 The opening paragraph often works best, or start of a chapter.
 Obviously, something closest to your own accent/ethnicity is best.
+Largely passed over these days in favour of a documentary.

 example (F) | example (M)